Word of God (community)

-Origins 1967-1976
+Origins 1967–1976

 An influential figure within the covenant community movement was Stephen B. Clark.
-In the early days of the renewal, as influenced by Cursillo, several Catholic covenant communities were formed.
+In the early days of the renewal, as influenced by the Cursillo movement, several Catholic covenant communities were formed.
 Along with The Word of God, a sibling major community from among them is the People of Praise and the True House communities, both formed in South Bend, Indiana, in 1971.
 Others are Sword of the Spirit, the Mother of God Community as well as constituent members of the North American Network of Charismatic Covenant Communities.
 Such communities may have been influenced by the communitarianism of the 1960s counterculture.
 Historical theologian Paul Thigpen writes that in general these communities "typically involved a commitment to at least some degree of sharing financial resources, regular participation in community gatherings, and submission to the direction of the group’s designated authorities."
 Larger communities were often divided into "households", which did not always mean members were living in the same house.
 However, members of the same household needed to live close enough to each other to share meals, prayer times and other forms of fellowship.
 Most households were made up of one or two families, but others might be for single men or women.
 The Word of God was founded in 1967 by four young Catholics.
 Ralph Martin and Stephen Clark were formerly involved in the Cursillo movement office in Lansing, Michigan, and Jim Cavnar and Gerry Rauch were involved in Charismatic renewal work at the University of Notre Dame and had come to carry out evangelism in Ann Arbor, Michigan, after their encounter with the Catholic Charismatic movement at Duquesne University that year.

+The Word of God began publishing a magazine, New Covenant, which by 1972 claimed to have 12,000 subscribers in 87 countries.